dentednerd/react-to-heroku/README.md

 ## Prerequisites

-You must have a Heroku account, and to have installed the appropriate version of the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) for your operating system.
+You must have a Heroku account, to have installed the appropriate version of the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) for your operating system, and to have logged into your Heroku account using `heroku login`.

 You will also need to have installed create-react-app before launching: